>

 Ph.3

-Cosmodrome, solar power plant, solar furnace, radio telescope, greenhouses and living areas
+Cosmodrome, solar power plant, solar furnace, radio telescope, greenhouses and living spaces

 Advanced phase